miyako/4d-plugin-archive/README.md

 The operation is typically performed on the server and may take a while to complete.

-The high CPU needed for the compression should have minimal impact on server performance.
+The high CPU needed for compression should have minimal impact on server performance.

 #### Design principle